Skip to main content

 DPP Compliance Resources

-Everything you need to prepare for the EU Digital Product Passport mandate.
+Everything you need to prepare for upcoming EU Digital Product Passport requirements.

 DPP Compliance Checker

 Assess your readiness across 8 dimensions — from unique identifiers to supply chain data collection.
-Know exactly where your gaps are before your sector deadline.
+Know exactly where your gaps are before your sector's rules land.

 Check your readiness →